 This addendum to the paper includes additional information on all six countries that could not be included in the published paper, and explores more of the comparative performance in areas such as profit per hectare, milk production per hectare, stocking rate, pasture cost per tonne dry matter, supplement cost per litre, milk components (solids percentage), and total assets employed per cow.
 In addition, it considers how farmers might respond to the huge advantage New Zealand farmers have in pasture cost, and hence total feed cost per litre, compared to farmers in all other countries.

-To download the addendum please click here.
+To view and download the addendum please click here.